 \section{Introduction}

-The triumph of General Relativity (GR) was underscored, among other things, by its accurate prediction of {\it gravitational lensing} (GL), a strong light-bending phenomenon around a massive object.
-The study of gravitational deflection of light itself long predated GR.
-As early as 1801, Von Soldner predicted, using Newtonian mechanics, that light can be deflected near a celestial body \cite{1804}.
-This rather surprising result is a direct consequence of the Mass Equivalence Principle.
-Using his GR theory, Einstein in 1915 calculated the light's deflection angle.
-He obtained~\cite{Schneider:1992bmb, Schneider2}

-where $r_s$ and $b$ refer to the corresponding Schwarzschild radius and the impact parameter, respectively.
-This is twice the von Soldner's prediction value.
-The Eddington's observations~\cite{DE1919} in 1919 confirmed Einstein's prediction.

 Gravitational light deflection is one of the classical and most profound predictions of General Relativity (GR).
 Using GR, Einstein showed that light passing near a massive body experiences a deflection angle twice the Newtonian prediction based on the equivalence principle, a result later confirmed by the 1919 Eddington expedition~\cite{Schneider:1992bmb, Schneider2, DE1919}.
-The term ``lens’’ to describe gravitational light deflection was first introduced by Lodge~\cite{Lodge}, while the modern theoretical and observational framework of gravitational lensing was developed in the 1960s through the pioneering works of Liebes~\cite{Liebes:1964zz} and Refsdal~\cite{Refsdal:1964yk} (see~\cite{Schneider:1992bmb, Schneider2, Blandford:1991xc, Perlick:2004tq}).
-In the context of black holes (BHs) was initiated by Darwin~\cite{darwin, Bozza2010}, who performed an exact calculation of light deflection in the Schwarzschild spacetime and demonstrated the presence of a logarithmic divergence in the deflection angle in the strong-field regime, establishing the basis of strong gravitational lensing by BHs.
+The term ``lens’’ to describe gravitational light deflection was first introduced by Lodge~\cite{Lodge}, while the modern framework of gravitational lensing was developed through the pioneering works of Liebes~\cite{Liebes:1964zz} and Refsdal~\cite{Refsdal:1964yk} (see~\cite{Schneider:1992bmb, Schneider2, Blandford:1991xc, Perlick:2004tq}).
+In the context of black holes (BHs), Darwin~\cite{darwin, Bozza2010} was the first to demonstrate that the deflection angle in the Schwarzschild spacetime exhibits a logarithmic divergence in the strong-field regime, establishing the basis of strong gravitational lensing by BHs.